ISMAGS Algorithm#

 Provides a Python implementation of the ISMAGS algorithm.
 [1]

-It is capable of finding (subgraph) isomorphisms between two graphs, taking the symmetry of the subgraph into account.
-In most cases the VF2 algorithm is faster (at least on small graphs) than this implementation, but in some cases there is an exponential number of isomorphisms that are symmetrically equivalent.
-In that case, the ISMAGS algorithm will provide only one solution per symmetry group.
+ISMAGS finds (subgraph) isomorphisms between two graphs, taking the symmetry of the subgraph into account.
+In most cases the VF2 algorithm is faster (at least on small graphs) than this implementation, but in some cases there are an exponential number of isomorphisms that are symmetrically equivalent.
+In that case, the ISMAGS algorithm will provide only one isomorphism per symmetry group, speeding up finding isomorphisms and avoiding the task of post-processing many effectively identical isomorphisms.

 >>> petersen = nx.petersen_graph()